 In Kissee Mills, however, the average commute to work is quite long.
 On average, people spend 33.93 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Kissee Mills does not have a public transit system used by locals to get to and from work.
+Kissee Mills is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Kissee Mills are slightly less educated than the national average of 21.84% for the average city or town: 16.97% of adults in Kissee Mills have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Kissee Mills rank slightly lower than the national average.
+16.97% of adults 25 and older in Kissee Mills have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Kissee Mills in 2022 was $34,342, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $137,368 for a family of four.
 However, Kissee Mills contains both very wealthy and poor people as well.